Verse 1: "On the third day there was a wedding at Cana in Galilee, and the mother of Jesus was there."

 Verse 15: "And making a whip of cords, he drove them all out of the temple, with the sheep and oxen.
 And he poured out the coins of the money-changers and overturned their tables."

 This disrespectful mockery of God's house was unacceptable to Jesus.
 Here we see a part of Jesus that many do not understand.
 Those who think Jesus was weak or wimpy should study this Scripture.

 Jesus' love and reverence for the Father became a demonstration of righteous indignation and unlimited power under control.
 The Messiah of Israel had arrived and was laying claim to His rightful position as head of the Theocracy by using a whip to chase them out.

 Our next study will show that from this day forward, murderous schemes were devised for getting rid of Jesus.

 Verse 16: "And he told those who sold the pigeons, "Take these things away; do not make my Father’s house a house of trade."

 These people either had forgotten, or did not care that God's house is a place of worship, not a place for making a profit.

 "My Father's House" indicates the unique son ship of Jesus and the advent of the Messiah.

 Verse 17: "His disciples remembered that it was written, "Zeal for your house will consume me."

 The disciples recalled Psalms 69:9, a psalm of a righteous sufferer.
-The cleansing of the temple was another excellent sign pointing to the Messiah, but it to was rejected.
+The cleansing of the temple was another excellent sign pointing to the Messiah, but it to would be rejected.